FOSSEE/st-scripts/additional_features_of_ipython/script.rst

 ..
 R21

-Pause here and try out the following exercise
+ Pause the video here, try out the following exercise and resume the video.

-     Use %hist and %save and create a script that has show in it and run it to produce and show the plot.
+     Use %hist and %save and create a script that has the function show() in it.Run the script to produce the plot and display the same.

 <Pause>

 We first look at the history using

 ..
 L21

+{{{ Show slide with question 3 }}}

 ::